 Rio is equally famous for its artistic contributions that include bossa nova and samba, as well as the city’s famous carnival.
 Although today Rio is rivalled in that respect by the carnival celebrations in Salvador and Recife, amongst others.
 But Rio is also home to Rock in Rio, the largest music festival in South America (which next takes place in September 2019), and the country’s film industry that is behind such global successes as City of God, Central Station and Tropa de Elite.
 The city has also been the inspiration and backdrop to international productions as 20th Century Fox’s animated hits, Rio and Rio 2; as well as Fast & Furious 5: Rio Heist, Blame It on Rio, Moonraker, Notorious, OSS: 117, Expendables, and Twliight: Breaking Dawn.
 Rio has also been used as the backdrop for many music videos and advertisements, and was seen by billions during the 2014 World Cup.

-But Brazil, as many visitors have already discovered and will be happy to tell you, is much, much more than just Rio de Janeiro and São Paulo.
+But Brazil, as many visitors have already discovered, and will be happy to tell you, is much, much more than just Rio de Janeiro and São Paulo.
 It is a country of many hidden treasures and experiences waiting to be uncovered and discovered, and Rio is just the opening chapter.

 As well as being home to Rio de Janeiro and São Paulo, and nearly half of the Brazilian population, the southeast of Brazil is where the historic towns of Minas Gerais are to be found.
 A collection of towns and villages that make up one of mankind’s great colonial legacies, this in a country that is full of artistic and architectural masterpieces.
 At last count, Brazil boasts no less than 21 UNESCO World Heritage Sites of which the towns of Ouro Preto and Diamantina, and the Sanctuary of Bom Jesus in Congonhas, are in Minas Gerais.

 Further to the south is a prosperous, sub-tropical region that has been influenced by the countless European immigrants who have flourished here over the centuries, helping to develop the great cities of Porto Alegre, Florianópolis, and Curitiba.
-It is the region that is responsible for Brazil’s fine wines and outstanding beef, as well as one of the world’s great natural wonders and most popular tourist sites in Latin America – the waterfalls at Foz do Iguaçu.
+It is the region that is responsible for Brazil’s fine wines and outstanding beef, as well as one of the world’s great natural wonders and one of the most popular tourist sites in Latin America – the waterfalls at Foz do Iguaçu.
 It is also home to the exceptional beaches of Santa Catarina from where whale watching is growing in popularity; the majestic highlands of Rio Grande do Sul; and the Jesuit Missions.